lbillon/PiGrow/readme.md

 Installation
 --------------
-PIGrower deploys as a simple .war package in your favorite Servlet 3.0-compliant webapp container.
+PIGrow deploys as a simple .war package in your favorite Servlet 3.0-compliant webapp container.

 However, this software requires access to the /dev/mem in order to access the GPIO.
 A simple way to run it on a RaspberryPI is to use [webapp-runner](https://github.com/jsimone/webapp-runner)